Ellpeck/ActuallyAdditions/README.md

 ##### All Rights Reserved

-What that means?
-The License can be customized by me:
+The things listed below are special cases and exceptions from the above.
+They have to be respected in addition to the above.
+Everything that is not listed below applies to the above.

 ### YOU MAY
 - Fork and modify the Code
 - Submit Pull Requests
 - Copy (SMALL!)
 Parts of the Code for other Projects
 - Make a Review/Spotlight of the Mod or use it in a Modpack
-- Make Let's Play (and similar) Videos containing my Mod
+- Make Let's Play (and similar) Videos containing the Mod

 ### YOU CAN NOT